Conditions of Program Entrance, Graduation, and Licensure

-For a comprehensive guide, please go to http://education.byu.edu/ess/documents/policy_handbook.pdf
+For a comprehensive guide, please see our Policy Handbook.

-Students in a teaching major must complete all program requirements in order to graduate or be licensed.
-Student teaching will not be waived.
+Students in a teaching major must complete all program requirements, including student teaching or internships, in order to graduate or be licensed.

-Please go to http://education.byu.edu/ess/licensure.html for additional information on going through the licensure pocess and obtaining a teaching license.
+Please go to http://education.byu.edu/advisement/licensure for additional information on going through the licensure process and obtaining a teaching license.

-Although Education Student Services makes every effort to ensure the accuracy of the information found on this website, we reserve the right to make changes at any time.
-Students should regularly consult with their department, their college advisement center, the university catalog, and Education Student Services for updates and changes.
+Although the Education Advisement Center makes every effort to ensure the accuracy of the information found on this website, we reserve the right to make changes at any time.
+Students should regularly consult with their department, their college advisement center, the university catalog, and the Education Advisement Center for updates and changes.

 Page updated 9/29/2015